 In a large bowl, whisk together the eggs and granulated sugar until the mixture is a light, creamy yellow color and very thick, about 3 minutes.
 Add the brown sugar and vanilla and whisk until smooth.
-Add the flour mixture and fold it in with a large silicone spatula.
-Then add 1 cup of the chocolate chips and the milk and mix those in.
+Then whisk in the butter and cocoa mixture.
+Next, add the flour mixture and fold it in with a large silicone spatula.
+And last add 1 cup of the chocolate chips and the milk and mix those in.

 Cover the bowl and refrigerate the cookie dough for at least 3 hours and up to 3 days.
 When you are ready to make the cookies, if they were refrigerated for over 3 hours, let them warm up for 20-30 minutes before beginning.